React Flow: Everything you need to know

 React Flow state management

 One of the most important aspects of using the library effectively is understanding how to manage state.
-In a React Flow diagram, every interaction – adding nodes, removing edges, or updating node properties – affects the state.
+In a React Flow every interaction – adding nodes, removing edges, or updating node properties – affects the state.
 Handling these changes efficiently ensures your diagram remains smooth and responsive.
 When building applications with React Flow, every node and edge lives in a state.
 Poor React Flow state management can lead to performance issues, unnecessary re-renders, and difficulty in tracking user interactions.

 React Flow includes a built-in state system that works great for simple use cases.
 This is called uncontrolled state, and it means you don't need to manage anything yourself.
 For more advanced needs, you can switch to a controlled state approach.
 This gives you full control over what happens in the diagram and lets you sync it with your app's main state.
 React Flow uses the library Zustand to manage its internal state.
 If you want to keep everything consistent, especially in larger apps, you can also use Zustand to manage state outside of React Flow, so everything works together smoothly.